Talbot County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in Georgia: Georgia, like all states, has an implied consent law.
-This law states that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusing to submit to testing violates this implied consent, resulting in the administrative penalties described above.
+Under Georgia's implied consent law, by driving on Georgia roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
+Refusing to submit to testing carries a longer license suspension than failing a test.

 The ALR/Administrative Hearing